Hiccup: Dad, I can't kill dragons. Stoick: But you will kill dragons! Hiccup: No... I'm really very extra sure that I won't.

 Forging Scene: Funnily enough, Hiccup melts down a sword to reuse the metal for a replacement tail, rather than making a sword.

 Funny Background Event: While Gobber and Stoick argue about what to do with Hiccup, early on in the film, Gobber spends much of the conversation fishing his false tooth out of his ale, where it fell when he performed a Spit Take.

 Game Changer: The Game Changer is Hiccup discovering that dragons and humans are not mutual adversaries.
-The "kill on sight" directive in the Viking Handbook is fanaticism, and the dragons are raiding the Viking village under orders from an Evil Boss.
-The dragon revolution against the Red Death cements this change into Nothing Is the Same Anymore.
+The "kill on sight" directive in the Viking Handbook is fanaticism, and the dragons are raiding the Viking village under orders from a Bad Boss.
+The dragon revolution against the Green Death cements this change into Nothing Is the Same Anymore.

 Give Geeks a Chance: Hiccup and Astrid.
 While his geekiness lead to the moment it was more proving that he wasn't a spineless screw up like everyone thought.